 “I’ve run this whole show off of a gut feeling, and I’ve never run into any problems.”

-Before 2020, having this kind of conversation with clients was the status quo.
+Before 2020, having this kind of conversation with clients was the status quo for how their business operates.
 All things being equal, relying on instinct alone seemed to provide them all the insight they needed to navigate toward success.

 Now, let’s get something straight right off the bat…